A skeleton in the cupboard

 In the University of Melbourne’s Harry Brookes Allen Museum of Anatomy and Physiology, a deformed skeleton, a little over 70 cm tall, sits playing his wooden recorder, as he has done so for some 200 years!
-This rather confronting exhibit was purchased in Europe for the museum in 1862 by the firm of Raginal and Co. on behalf of the foundation Professor of Anatomy, Physiology and Pathology at the University of Melbourne, George B. Halford.
-At that time, it was said to have been have been prepared by Parisian doctor, Jean-Joseph Sue fils (1760–1830), and to comprise the remains of a 28-year old cripple who played the instrument on the steps of one of the Paris churches.
+This rather confronting exhibit was purchased in Europe for the museum in 1862 by the firm of Raginal and Co. on behalf of the foundation Professor of Anatomy, Physiology, and Pathology at the University of Melbourne, George B. Halford.
+At that time, it was said to have been prepared by the Parisian doctor, Jean-Joseph Sue fils (1760–1830), and to comprise the remains of a 28-year-old cripple who played the instrument on the steps of one of the Paris churches.

 - Halford, George Britton.
 1868.
 “On a Remarkable Symmetrically Deformed Skeleton.”
 Proceedings of the Royal Society of Victoria, Part 1, vol. 9: 108–11. https://archive.org/details/biostor-257855/mode/2up